 Students will meet for an orientation session in late summer.
 Materials will be provided and support given to help the students prepare.
 Because so much of these presentations reflect students’ personal experiences, they will come into the program with much of the expertise they need to give effective presentations.

 Each group can expect to give presentations at two or three school sites in this inaugural year.

 Presentations take place during the school day.
 Students are provided with letters for their school to excuse their absence.
 Our staff will coordinate transportation to and from the schools we visit with the student presenters.

-This program is partially funded by grant from the American Jewish Committee, Orange County Chapter and the JCRC of St. Louis.
+This program is partially funded by grant from the American Jewish Committee, Orange County Chapter.

 In the Media

 In Their Words: STS Activists